kbhuvana2005/Data_Processing/data_processing/README.md

-⚡ Task 1: Data Preprocessing

-Goal: Clean and prepare the dataset for analysis or modeling.

-Steps Done:

-Loaded the dataset using Spark.

-Handled missing values by filling them appropriately.

-Removed duplicate records to ensure data quality.

-Corrected column data types for consistency.

-Standardized and normalized numeric features.

-Created new features to enhance analysis, like total customer spend or tenure.

-Result: Cleaned and processed dataset ready for downstream tasks.

-⚡ Task 2: Real-Time Data Streaming

-Goal: Stream data in real-time using Kafka.

-Steps Done:

-Configured and started Zookeeper and Kafka server.

-Created a Kafka topic for streaming sensor/customer data.

-Implemented a Producer that sends data continuously to Kafka.

-Implemented a Consumer that receives data from Kafka and performs basic processing (filtering, transformations, logging).

-Result: Real-time data flow simulation with processing in Python.

-⚡ Task 3: Incremental Data Processing (CDC)

-Goal: Update data or models automatically as new information arrives.

-Steps Done:

-Set up Kafka topic for customer updates.

-Producer sends new or updated customer records to Kafka.

-Consumer listens to updates and applies changes incrementally.

-Automatically updates the model and stores it as a .pkl file (not included in repo).

-Result: Demonstrated incremental data processing without reprocessing full datasets.

-⚡ Task 4: In-Memory Data Processing

-Goal: Efficiently process large datasets using Spark’s in-memory computation.

-Steps Done:

-Loaded the processed dataset into Spark DataFrame.

-Cached data in memory to improve performance for repeated operations.

-Performed aggregations, filtering, and transformations.

-Compared in-memory operations vs disk-based processing to show performance improvement.

-Result: Fast, efficient data analysis demonstrating Spark’s in-memory capabilities.
+🧠 Data Processing Techniques – Task Details

+This document provides a detailed overview of the four tasks performed in the Data Processing Challenge using Python, Apache Spark, and Apache Kafka.

+⚡ Task 1: Data Preprocessing 🧹

+🎯 Goal:
+Clean and prepare the dataset for analysis or modeling.

+✅ Steps Done:

+📥 Loaded the dataset using Spark.

+🧩 Handled missing values appropriately.

+🗑 Removed duplicate records to ensure data quality.

+📝 Corrected column data types for consistency.

+⚖ Standardized and normalized numeric features.

+✨ Created new features, e.g., total customer spend or tenure.

+🏁 Result:
+Cleaned and processed dataset ready for downstream tasks.

+⚡ Task 2: Real-Time Data Streaming 📡

+🎯 Goal:
+Stream data in real-time using Kafka.

+✅ Steps Done:

+⚙ Configured and started Zookeeper and Kafka server.

+🏷 Created a Kafka topic for streaming sensor/customer data.

+🚀 Implemented a Producer to continuously send data to Kafka.

+📡 Implemented a Consumer to receive data and perform basic processing (filtering, transformations, logging).

+🏁 Result:
+Simulated real-time data flow with processing in Python.

+⚡ Task 3: Incremental Data Processing (CDC) 🔄

+🎯 Goal:
+Automatically update data or models as new information arrives.

+✅ Steps Done:

+🏷 Set up Kafka topic for customer updates.

+🚀 Producer sends new or updated customer records to Kafka.

+📡 Consumer listens to updates and applies changes incrementally.

+💾 Automatically updates the model and stores it as a .pkl file (not included in repo).

+🏁 Result:
+Incremental data processing demonstrated without reprocessing full datasets.

+⚡ Task 4: In-Memory Data Processing ⚡

+🎯 Goal:
+Process large datasets efficiently using Spark’s in-memory computation.

+✅ Steps Done:

+📥 Loaded the processed dataset into Spark DataFrame.

+🧠 Cached data in memory for improved performance.

+🔄 Performed aggregations, filtering, and transformations.

+⏱ Compared in-memory operations vs disk-based processing to show speed improvement.

+🏁 Result:
+Fast, efficient data analysis demonstrating Spark’s in-memory capabilities.